 DIY recycled denim doorstop or a textile decoration piece for your home.
 Or how about making it and giving somebody as a gift?
 Totally green and eco-friendly gift idea!
+Please enjoy this DIY denim owl doorstop free sewing tutorial.

 This is not just another owl doorstop – this one has a zipper!
 So that you can remove the outer and wash it easily!